B1ackt34/MinerKeeper/README.md

 Description:
 Miner Keeper is an hardware watchdog designed to protect your miner from malfunctions or failures.

+This watchdog is usable on GPU and ASIC miners

 Features and benefits:

 - Internet connection via wifi